scottd018/foreman_tuning/README.md

 - Only tested on Satellite 6.3 currently

 # Updating Variables
-All applicable variables are stored in **./vars/main.yml** and should be reviewed before executing this playbook.
+All applicable variables are stored in **./vars/main.yml** and should be reviewed before executing a playbook with this role.

-All default variables, which are not likely to change, are stored in **./defaults/main.yml** and should be reviewed before executing this playbook.
+All default variables, which are not likely to change, are stored in **./defaults/main.yml** and should be reviewed before executing a playbook, with this role.

 # Sample Inventory